Dylan-DPC-zz/learn-gfx-hal/book/src/01_opening_a_window.md

 slow down the main loop.
 Without any drawing code we can't use vsync, so the loop will spin around and use 100% of the CPU.

-Both of those things are no good, but this is just a stepping stone and we learn to draw stuff in the next lesson, so it's fine.
+Both things are not good, but this is just a stepping stone and we learn to draw stuff in the next lesson, so it's fine.

 All of the code discussed here is available within the `hello_winit` example.